 ART.
-521. Mutual insurance companies and like organizations.--If is necessary to exemption that the income of the company be derived solely from assessments, dues and fees collected from members. income is received from other sources, the corporation is not exempt. even though its additional income is tax exempt.
+521. Mutual insurance companies and like organizations.-It is necessary to exemption that the income of the company be derived solely from assessments, dues and fees collected from members.
+If income is received from other sources, such as cash premiums or premium deposits, the corporation is not exempt, even though its additional income is tax exempt.
 Income, however, from sources other than those specified does not prevent exemption where its receipt is a mere incident of the business of the company.
 Thus the receipt of interest upon a working bank balance, or of the proceeds of the sale of badges, office supplies or equipment, will not defeat the exemption.
 The same is true of the receipt of interest upon liberty bonds, where they were purchased as a patriotic duty and were afterwards sold.
 Where, however, such bonds are bought as a permanent investment, the receipt of the interest destroys the exemption.
 The receipt of what is in substance an entrance fee, charged by a mutual fire insurance company as a condition of membership, does not render the company taxable, although this fee is called a premium.
 But the issuance of policies for stipulated cash premiums prevents exemption.
 A local exchange or association to insure the owners of automobiles against fire, theft, collision, public liability and property damage, is exempt, since it performs functions of the same character as a mutual fire insurance company, and is a like organization within the meaning of the statute.
-A local reservoir and ditch company may likewise be exempt from tax. exemption does not include a telephone clearing association, whose business is to apportion toll rates between independent telephone companies handling the same calls and whose income consists of compensation paid by such companies and receipts from the sale of form blanks.
+A local reservoir and ditch company may likewise be exempt from tax.
+The exemption does not include a telephone clearing association, whose business is to apportion toll rates between independent telephone companies handling the same calls and whose income consists of compensation paid by such companies and receipts from the sale of form blanks.
 The phrase "of a purely local character" qualifies only "like organizations."
+An organization of a "purely local character" is one whose business activities are confined to a particular community, place or district, irrespective, however, of political subdivisions.
+The word "purely" intensifies and limits "local," and indicates a clear intention on the part of Congress to exempt from taxation only such "like organizations" as are entirely and unqualifiedly "local" in their operations.